kamamenszu/winston_logger/README.md

 * **Scenario:** The Next Action Box should present 'Has the passenger provided all information?' status || **Line:** `8`
 * **Scenario:** The Next Action Box should present 'Assign Case' status after No more information is needed from passenger || **Line:** `14`

+These tests check if complaint has suitable status after administrator proceed case with information receive.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/workflow/3-receive-information-status.feature:<Line>